 You can also set breakpoints on a read, a write, or any access of a variable.
 This helps to locate defects due to multiple functions accessing the same variable.
 Suppose you want to break on the access of the variable num_checks. ("&num_checks" should still be in the entry buffer.)

-1 Set the breakpoint by selecting Breakpoints-Set-Read/Write().
+- 1 Set the breakpoint by selecting Breakpoints \rightarrow Set \rightarrow Read/Write (). - 2 Run the program by clicking on the Run action key.